 6 Ways Old Ships Are Better Than New Ships

 It's hard to resist the flash and sparkle of brand-new cruise ships with their modern decor, cutting-edge technology, celebrity chef restaurants, and enough activities to keep you busy for a full week of sea days.
 But as much as we love these modern megaships, they aren't always preferable to older ships.
-Here are six advantages older ships have over new ships:
+Here are six advantages old cruise ships have over new ships:

-1. Smaller Size
+1. Old Cruise Ships are Smaller in Size

 For the most part, the older a cruise ship is, the smaller it’s going to be relative to the size of the line’s newer vessels.
 Some cruisers think ‘bigger is always better!’ and want as much packed onto a floating piece of steel as possible.
 There’s nothing wrong with that mindset, but if you have a hard time getting around, or just don’t want to spend half of your time on board walking, a smaller ship might be a better option.
 It also means there are fewer venues to choose from, whether it be restaurants or amenities.
 Some cruisers see this as a con, but it can be a good thing if you don’t want to hem and haw too long over where to eat lunch.

-2. Less Crowded
+2. Less Crowded on Older Ships

 Newer ships are often capable of carrying over 5,000 passengers meaning that you'll have to deal with seemingly constant crowding and bottlenecks.
 Good ship design can cut down on the worst of the crowds, but you'll almost always end up waiting in line at the buffet or poolside eateries and scouring the lido deck for a vacant chair.
 Instead of waking up at the crack of dawn to claim your space on the pool deck, on smaller ships you have a little more time to find your way there.